Taha-Firoz/flutter-elinux/Remote-target-devices.md

 In embedded development, we usually install software to remote target devices.
 In that case, the `custom-devices` feature helps you develop your flutter apps.
+This feature is the extension to official custom-devices.
+See also: [Using custom embedders with the Flutter CLI](https://github.com/flutter/flutter/wiki/Using-custom-embedders-with-the-Flutter-CLI)

 ## 1. Create `~/.flutter_custom_devices.json`
 `${localPath}`, `${appName}`, `${hostPort}`, `${devicePort}` are the system reserved vars, which are automatically determined by flutter-elinux tool.
 Set each value appropriately according to your target device.
 Also, you can add multi devices to the JSON file.